 3. a strategic substitute for a previous pattern of domestic violence that has attracted the attention of law enforcement.

-Healthy relationships allow every family member to be free of physical abuse and being with this person allows us to feel good about ourselves.
+Healthy relationships allow every family member to be free of physical abuse and feel good about themselves.

 More than verbal abuse

-When most people think of emotional abuse, they usually think of one or both partners swearing at, criticizing or belittling the other.
+When most people think of emotional abuse, they usually think of swearing at, criticizing, or belittling the other.
 But emotional abuse includes much more than verbal abuse.

 Withholding behaviors